Trajectory model and caveats:

 Levels used are from 1000mb to 100mb.
 Input winds are available 4 times daily(0,6,12 and 18z).
-The trajectory model does not know about the surface and calculations can result in air moving down through the surface.
+The trajectory model does not know about the surface and calculations can result in air moving under the surface.
 Interpolated model output is used below the surface.

-If you use plots or data from the page, we would also appreciate a reference: "Image provided by the NOAA-ESRL Physical Sciences Division, Boulder Colorado from their Web site at https://www.esrl.noaa.gov/".
+If you use plots or data from the page, we would also appreciate a mention: "Image provided by the NOAA Physical Sciences Laboratory, Boulder Colorado from their Web site at https://psl.noaa.gov/".
 Finally, you should reference the dataset that is used in the plot.